Is there an Incretin Mimetics Lawsuit?

-Manufactured by Novo Nordisk, Victoza is a once-daily injection for the treatment of type 2 diabetes in adults to help lower blood sugar levels, along with diet and exercise.
+Manufactured by Novo Nordisk, Victoza is a once-daily injection for the treatment of type 2 diabetes that increases the risk of a patient developing pancreatic cancer.
+Our Victoza Lawsuit attorneys are currently investigating claims of plaintiffs with pancreatic cancer or other pancreas-related conditions.
 The generic name for Victoza is liraglutide.

 The use of Victoza is associated with the risk of pancreatitis, as well as the risk of medullary thyroid cancer.
 The FDA is requiring Novo Nordisk to conduct a five-year epidemiological study and to create a medullary thyroid cancer registry to monitor cases related to Victoza use.